samuhmatos/easyappointments/docs/ldap.md

 ## LDAP SSO

-While SSO with LDAP on Easy!Appointments, the username will need to be matched for the SSO to work.
+While SSO with LDAP on MarcaAgora, the username will need to be matched for the SSO to work.
 Also, the LDAP DN value must be valid and pointing to the right record.

 The LDAP DN is a value that can also be manually set, either from the UI or from the API.

-If LDAP is enabled, Easy!Appointments will first try to check for the local credentials, but if this does not work, then the app will try to check the password against the LDAP entry and log the user in.
+If LDAP is enabled, MarcaAgora will first try to check for the local credentials, but if this does not work, then the app will try to check the password against the LDAP entry and log the user in.

-*This document applies to Easy!Appointments v1.5.1.*
+*This document applies to MarcaAgora v1.5.1.*

 [Back](readme.md)